Vikkach/mental-health-prediction/README.md

-# Predicting Depression Levels
+# Exploring Mental Health Data

 ## Project Overview

-This project aims to predict depression levels using supervised machine learning techniques.
+This project aims to predict depression using supervised machine learning techniques.
 The dataset used is generated from a deep learning model trained on the [Depression Survey/Dataset for Analysis dataset](https://www.kaggle.com/datasets/sumansharmadataworld/depression-surveydataset-for-analysis) and explores factors like sleep duration, dietary habits, academic pressure, etc. to identify depression indicators.

 ## Dataset